 In December of last year, it was reported that Microsoft was delaying the Windows 10 Mobile update for older models of Lumia smartphones.
 But recent reports seem to indicate that the update is finally being prepped for deployment.
+As spotted by a Neowin reader, it appears that the software giant has already released an internal beta for the Mobile Upgrade Advisor for Windows 10.

 Fans of Microsoft’s Windows 10 mobile operating system have been clamoring for a smartphone that would become the true face of the platform.
 But truth be told, the current available Windows 10 smartphones out there, most notably Microsoft’s own Lumia 950 and Lumia 950 XL, as good as their specifications are, still leave some things to be desired.
 And it does not help that Microsoft seem to be reducing its efforts in promoting the flagship devices.
+For instance, during an event held in October of last year, the company appear to be putting more emphasis on its Surface Pro tablet and Surface Book laptop.

 When it comes to releasing smartphones, Microsoft has not had much success.
 The company may still be considered a giant in the software industry, but establishing a solid presence in the smartphone industry has proven to be a far harder task.
 It has only been barely over a month since Microsoft launched the Lumia 950 and Lumia 950 XL smartphones, but these devices are just not killing it in terms of sales.